xarray-contrib/cf-xarray/doc/geometry.md

 The following limitations can be relaxed in the future.
 PRs welcome!

-1. cf-xarray uses `"geometry_container"` as the name for the geometry variable always
-1. cf-xarray only supports decoding a single geometry in a Dataset.
+1. cf-xarray uses `"geometry_container"` as the name for the geometry variable always.
+If there are multiple geometry variables then `"geometry_N"`is used where N is an integer >= 0. cf-xarray behaves similarly for all associated geometry variables names: i.e. `"node"`, `"node_count"`, `"part_node_count"`, `"part"`, `"interior_ring"`. `"x"`, `"y"` (with suffixes if needed) are always the node coordinate variable names, and `"crd_x"`, `"crd_y"` are the nominal X, Y coordinate locations.
+None of this is configurable at the moment.
-1. CF xarray will not set the `"geometry"` attribute that links a variable to a geometry by default unless the geometry variable is a dimension coordiante for that variable.
+1. CF xarray will not set the `"geometry"` attribute that links a variable to a geometry by default unless the geometry variable is a dimension coordinate for that variable.
 This heuristic works OK for vector data cubes (e.g. [xvec](https://xvec.readthedocs.io/en/stable/)).
 You should set the `"geometry"` attribute manually otherwise.
 Suggestions for better behaviour here are very welcome.

 ## Lower-level conversions